piers-kirk/angular-spring-practice-project/README.md

   Thank you for taking the time to check out my application!
 I have several enhancements planned for this project, primarily focusing on backend tasks such as adding authentication and authorization with Spring Security.

   I created this project independently but frequently used ChatGPT to accelerate development and learn new topics, such as backend server configuration.
 I am using the freely available TV MAZE API to populate the show data.
-You can find more information about this API <a href="[url](https://www.tvmaze.com/api#show-search)">here</a>.
+You can find more information about this API [here](https://www.tvmaze.com/api#show-search).
 </p>

 <h3>Application Screenshots:</h3>